Veams/core/README.md

 5. VeamsVent
     - `import VeamsVent from 'veams/lib/plugins/vent'`

-Please keep in mind that the order of the initialisation of your used plugins sometimes important.
+Please keep in mind that the order of the initialisation of your used plugins can be important.
 In general it makes sense to use the following order:

 ```js
 // Intialize core of Veams